Nonlinear stability of compressible vortex sheets in three-dimensional elastodynamics: Variable Coefficient Linearized Problem

 \subsection{Some Results on Paradifferential Calculus}

 For the sake of self-containedness, we present some necessary definitions and results concerning paradifferential calculus with parameters, as utilized in this paper.
-For rigourous proofs, refer to \cite[Appendix C]{Gavage2007} and the references therein.
+For rigorous proofs, refer to \cite[Appendix C]{Gavage2007} and the references therein.

 \begin{definition} Let $m\in \R$ and $k\in \mathbb{N},$ we define the following notions{\rm:} \begin{enumerate} \item[(i)] A function $a(\mathbf{x},\xi,\gamma):\R^3\times\R^3\times[1,\infty)\rightarrow \mathbb{C}^{N\times N}$ is called a paradifferential symbol of degree $m$ and regularity $k$ if $a$ is $C^{\infty}$ in $\xi$ and satisfies